ngolebiewski/game_steps/readme.md

 ## 04_player_class_refactor

 Goal: We need opponents (monsters, villains, you name it).
 We'll need to track location, health, etc -- so let's pull the player into a character/player class, and extend that to a monster class.
-Let's break out some of the other classes too, because this code is getting LONG.
+Let's break out some of the other classes too, because this code is getting LONG

+## GAMEPLAN....